Aghassi/Notify/README.md

 # Notify
-A status bar app for OS X that delivers notifications for Spotify when songs change.
+A status bar app for OS X that delivers notifications for Spotify or iTunes when songs change.

+## Functionality
+You can play or pause music, skip to the next song, or go back to the previous song.
+When a new song begins playing, Notify will create a new OSX notification containing the song, album, and artist.
+If album art is available, it is included in the notification

+## Compatibility
+Spotify
+iTunes
+Mac OSX 10.10

 ### Example Notification
 <p align="center">